AliEren04/todo_api/README.md

 featuring basic CRUD functionality to manage tasks.
 This is a foundational project to demonstrate my backend development skills, which I aim to expand upon with more complex applications in the future.

 # An Interesting Fact And What Differentiates This Project From Others

-## Secure With Authentication And Your Todo So Only Authenticated You Can View It 🛡️
+-Secure With Authentication And Your Todo So Only Authenticated You Can View It 🛡️

 # Important Note: